open-sauced/intro/05-how-to-contribute-to-open-source.md

        > ⚠️ **Remember to add a comma after the quotes, except for the last one in the array and the last closing curly bracket.**

-6. Run `npm run contributors:generate` in your terminal to generate the guest book on the README.
+7. Run `npm run contributors:generate` in your terminal to generate the guest book on the README.
+8. Copy and paste the Markdown of the README in [Markdown Live Preview](https://markdownlivepreview.com/) and take a screenshot of your profile being generated.
+You will need this later when creating a pull request.

+   > **Tip**: If you don't see your profile in the "Contributors" section, zoom out the screen until you can see it before taking a screenshot.

-7. If you used the CLI tool method in step 5 to add yourself to the guest book, **skip this step**.
+9. If you used the CLI tool method in step 5 to add yourself to the guest book, **skip this step**.
 Otherwise:

    Add and commit your changes by running the following command: